 The New Mexico Farm and Ranch Heritage Museum is 47 acres packed with real stories about real people.

-The interactive museum, which has welcomed visitors from all over the world, brings to life the 3,000-year history of farming and ranching in New Mexico.
+The interactive museum, which has welcomed visitors from all over the world, brings to life the 4,000-year history of farming and ranching in New Mexico.
+It is accredited by the American Alliance of Museums, the highest national honor for museums.

-The enormous main building contains more than 24,000 square feet of exhibit space, along with a restaurant, gift shop and theater.
+The enormous main building contains more than 24,000 square feet of exhibit space, along with catering space for meetings and events, a mercantile and theater.

-Fun and learning go hand in hand as visitors can watch a cow being milked, stroll along corrals filled with livestock, enjoy several gardens or drop by the blacksmith shop or another venue to watch one of our growing number of demonstrations.
+Fun and learning go hand in hand as visitors stroll along corrals filled with livestock, enjoy several gardens or watch one of our growing number of demonstrations.